HugoSmits/launchWebSetupUdacity/README.md

 ```
 ssh grader@YOUR_PUBLIC_IP -p 22 -i ~/.ssh/PLACE_HOLDER
 ```
-8. #### Switch to UTC
+## Switch to UTC
 To switch to UTC, simply execute:
 ```
 sudo dpkg-reconfigure tzdata
 ```
 Scroll to the bottom of the Continents list and select Etc or None of the above; in the second list, select UTC.
-If you prefer GMT instead of UTC, it's just above UTC in that list. :)
+If you prefer GMT instead of UTC, it's just above UTC in that list.

+## Setting up your web server environment

-9. #### Python using Apache and mod_wsgi install:
+1. #### Python using Apache and mod_wsgi install:

 ##### Python 2.x.x
 ```